-Let us first discuss conventional single-atom preparation methods.
-A red-detuned laser induces light-assisted collisions that expel two atoms out of the tweezer.
+\textit{High-efficiency loading.---} Let us first discuss conventional single-atom preparation methods.
+A red detuned laser induces light-assisted collisions that expel two atoms out of the tweezer.
 The combination of the random initial loading number and the two-to-zero collisional loss imposes a $\approx 50\%$ upper bound on the single-atom loading efficiency.
 For atoms with a repulsive interatomic potential, a blue-detuned collision laser has been used to improve the loading efficiency in certain cases~\cite{2015-enhanceloading,2010np-enhanceloading,2019PRX-enhanceloading,kaufman2022PRX-enhanceloading,Aliyu2021prr-enhanceloadingna23,Bryce2022prr-enhanceloadingk39}.
 However, it remains elusive whether this method can be applied to other atomic species and what the optimal parameters for loading enhancement are.

 Here we present a quantitative model of the blue-detuned light-assisted collision process that answers the above questions.
-Figure~\ref{fig:2}a shows the interatomic potential in the rotating frame of the collision laser frequency, considering one ground state $|g\rangle$ and one excited state $|e\rangle$ for simplicity.
+Figure~\ref{fig:2}(a) shows the interatomic potential in the rotating frame of the collision laser frequency, considering one ground state $|g\rangle$ and one excited state $|e\rangle$ for simplicity.
 During the collision process, an atom pair starting from the $|g,g\rangle$ state passes through the $|g,g\rangle$–$|g,e\rangle$ crossing twice.
-If \textit{one of the two passage is adiabatic and the other is nonadiabatic} (green and orange arrows in Fig.~\ref{fig:2}a), an inelastic collision happens and the atom pair gain kinetic energy $h\delta$, with $\delta$ being the laser detuning.
-When $h\delta \gtrsim U_{\text{trap}}$, only one atom can escape from the trap, leading to a one-by-one atom loss until only a single atom remains.
-We calculate the interatomic potential using dipole-dipole interaction model and the inelastic collision probability $P_\text{ic}$ using Landau-Zener formula assuming head-on collisions~(Appendix~\ref{theory}).
+If \textit{one of the two passages is adiabatic and the other is nonadiabatic} (green and purple arrows in Fig.~\ref{fig:2}(a)), an inelastic collision happens and the atom pair gains kinetic energy $\hbar\Delta$, with $\Delta$ being the laser detuning.
+When $\hbar\Delta \gtrsim U_{\text{trap}}$, only one atom can escape from the trap, leading to a one-by-one atom loss until only a single atom remains~\cite{Scazza2025PRL—bluedetuned}.
+We calculate the interatomic potential using the dipole-dipole interaction model and the inelastic collision probability $P_\text{ic}$ by solving the Lindblad equation~(Supplemental Material Sec. \MakeUppercase{\romannumeral 3}~\cite{SM}).